 An installation guide for Windows using Cygwin can be found in the technical report TR4: Installing OpenLB in Windows/Cygwin [4].
-An alternative method for running Linux on Windows through the Ubuntu Bash can be found in the technical report [5].
+The preferable appraach however, is to use the Windows Subsystem for Linux (WSL) introduced in Windows 10, as it yields better performance and less complications.
+A guide can be found in the technical report TR5: Installing OpenLB in Windows 10 [5].